 What we see, touch, smell, taste, and hear are clearly in the first category.
 The infrared vision of some snakes, or some dogs’ ability to hear dog whistles, would also fall into the first category: they are natural extensions of human vision or hearing to slightly different frequency stimuli.

 In the latter category (i.e., phenomena that are not directly perceivable), are the “magnetic compass” of migratory birds that guide their motion, or senses responsive to stimuli in an alternative, higher dimensional universe comprised of quantum fields/particles mathematically analogous to those of our Standard Model.

 Our ideas about what life is and what is possible are deeply anchored in examples of the former; this bias is taken to the extreme in common anthropomorphic descriptions of Universe creator/God figures.

-I haven’t yet found a meaningful way to formulate the existence of worlds in which even mathematical logic breaks down, e.g., in a way that the previously stated dichotomy does not exhaust all possibilities, so I will limit my speculation at this point.
+I haven’t yet found a meaningful way to formulate the existence of worlds in which even mathematical logic breaks down — for example, in a way that the previously stated dichotomy does not exhaust all possibilities — so I will limit my speculation at this point.

 What is the most common misconception people have about our universe?
 What do people tend to believe that’s completely wrong?